JonoHall/Laravel-Vite-Codespaces/README.md

 })
 ```

-## Step 5 - Change Vite Port to be Public
+## Step 5 - Change Vite Port to be Public (Repeatable step!)

-Port 5173 must be made public by clicking on the "Ports" tab in Visual Studio.
-This needs to be done whenever the container is created or rebuilt.
+Port 5173 must be made public by clicking on the "Ports" tab in Visual Studio. *Repeat this step every time the Codespace is created or rebuilt.*